MillionConcepts/marslab-reference/README.md

 * `asdf`: this application provides **a**rchive **s**pectral **d**ata **f**unctions that allow users to **a**rchive **s**pectral
 **d**ata **f**iles by keysmashing **a**-**s**-**d**-**f**.
-It streamlines last-mile processing for observational data by converting them into common interchange formats, concatenating them with metadata from many sources, calculating derived parameters, rendering a host of visualizations, and sending all of these products to shared data repositories,  It is in tactical use on Mars
+It streamlines last-mile processing for observational data by converting them into common interchange formats, concatenating them with metadata from many sources, calculating derived parameters, rendering a host of visualizations, and sending all of these products to shared data repositories.
+It is in tactical use on Mars
 2020 Mastcam-Z and also used for analysis on MSL Mastcam.
 We are unfortunately unable to make an implementation of `asdf` publicly available at this time.
 Both existing implementations of `asdf` contain many dataset-, instrument-, and environment-specific components, and, as such, are covered by mission nondisclosure rules.